Arziel1992/Z-S-Overview-Pack/README.md

 4. (Optional) Apply any of the following Optional preset packs by clicking on their links.
 You may need them for more specialized presets:
-	- `Z-S PvE Extended` contains presets for Anoms/Ratting, Incursion, Mining, and Show Drones.
+	- `Z-S PvE Advanced` contains presets for Anoms/Ratting, Incursion, Mining, and Show Drones.
-	- `Z-S PvP Basic` contains presets for Faction Warfare, Ships Only, Bombing Warpouts, Deployables, NPSI, Structures, and Wartargets.
+	- `Z-S PvP Advanced` contains presets for Faction Warfare, Ships Only, Bombing Warpouts, Deployables, NPSI, Structures, and Wartargets.
 	- `Z-S PvP Extended` packs include Target presets for specific categories, from Fighters to Frigates to Logi to Titans.
 Each pack contains half the categories and should be installed together.
 	- `Z-S Friendly Extended` includes presets for Capitals, Supercapitals, Carriers, Dictors, Dreads, Logi, and Recon.
 	- `Z-S D-Scan Extended` contains more finely-tuned presets specifically for the D-Scan filter.